-On June 27, 2022, Eco signed a farmout agreement in which its wholly owned subsidiary, Azinam Limited, acquired an additional 6.25% participating interest in Block 3B/4B.
-The aggregate dollar consideration for the transaction was \$10.0 million and was settled substantially in Eco shares.
+On June 27, 2022, Eco signed a farmout agreement in which its wholly owned subsidiary, Azinam Limited, will acquire an additional 6.25% participating interest in Block 3B/4B.
+The aggregate dollar consideration for the transaction is \$10.0 million and will be settled substantially in Eco shares.
 Eco received TSX Venture Exchange approval for the transaction on July 6, 2022.
-Following the approval of issuance, the Company held 16.1% of the enlarged share capital in Eco.
+Following the approval of issuance the Company held 16.1% of the enlarged share capital in Eco.

 On June 27, 2022, Eco completed an equity fundraise.
 A total of 33,406,531 new Common Shares were placed with, or subscribed for, by new and existing institutional investors at a price of £0.30 per Placing Share.
 The equity fundraise raised gross proceeds of approximately \$12.3 million for Eco before expenses.
-The Company subscribed for 4,864,865 common shares for a consideration of \$1.8 million and following TSX Venture Exchange approval, the Company held 15.9% of the enlarged share capital in Eco.
+The Company subscribed for 4,864,865 common shares for a consideration of \$1.8 million and following TSX Venture Exchange approval the Company will hold 15.9% of the enlarged share capital in Eco.